 in a number of leading employment law Court cases

 who lost children/parents in the 2012 Carterton Balloon tragedy in the Coronial Inquest process

 Advising and representing licensees

-Medical Officers of Health, and a territorial local authority in relation to alcohol licensing matters under the new 2012 Sale & Supply of Alcohol Act
+Medical Officers of Health, and several territorial local authorities in relation to alcohol licensing matters under the new 2012 Sale & Supply of Alcohol Act